johnvenkiah/CI_MS2_John_Venkiah/README.md

 16. **Display a menu in a navigation bar or popout menu at the top of the page**

+**Nav Menu**

+- Action: *User views a page or clicks on the hamburger button*

+- Expected Result: *The nav menu appears (if it isn't already visible as on larger screens)*

+- Actual Result: *Works as intended*

+17. **Display a quiz for users to test their knowledge**

+**The Quiz**

+- Action: *User navigates to the Quiz page and clicks "Let's Play!"*

+- Expected Result: *The user is able to play the quiz*

+- Actual Result: *Works as intended*

+18. **Display a learn page containing the results of a YouTube search dynamically updated, using YouTube API**

+**Learn Page**

+- Action: *User navigates to the learn page*

+- Expected Result: *The Videos list is dynamically updated with YouTube API and loaded into the videos section*

+- Actual Result: *Works as intended*

+19. **Display a page where users can play the piano and view the note played**

+**The Piano**

+- Action: *User navigates to the learn page*

+- Expected Result: *The Videos list is dynamically updated with YouTube API and loaded into the videos section*

+- Actual Result: *Works as intended*

+20. **Be able to be contacted should the user wish to do so, through an emailing service to my private email address**

+**Contact Page**

+- Action: *User fills in the form on Contact page and clicks send*

+- Expected Result: *The form data is sent to the site owner via EmailJS*

+- Actual Result: *Works as intended*

+21. **Have a website that contains validated HTML, CSS and JavaScript**

+**ALL PAGES**

+- Action: *Have users who care about well written code, validation, etc visiting the site*

+- Expected Result: *The website passes all valdation tests*

+- Actual Result: *All tests passed*

 | Feature       | Action            | Expected result   | Actual result    |